 The Reiki trainings are also given together with these teachers.

 5) Q: I still need to earn a living during the training.
 Is this possible?

 A: Sorry, this is not possible in Thailand where Work Permit Regulations are rather stringent.

-ABET courses are normally given only twice a year during a period of 2 months each.
+ABET courses are normally given only once a year during 6weeks.
 Study consists of lectures, clinical and practical experience, and daily home study of several hours.
-We teach from 9.30 am to 12.30 pm, Clinical sessions, however, are often run outside these hours.
+We teach from 8.30 am to 12.30 pm, Clinical sessions, however, are often run outside these hours.